Home » Foraging Berries – How to Get Started

 Research

 Find out if you do have wild berries in your area.
 You may be able to ask locals, or drive around logging roads or back roads, to see if there are berry plants.
-Amazon has some great books on not only foraging for berries, but wild edibles and guides to medicinal plants.
+Amazon has some great books not only on foraging for berries, but wild edibles and guides to medicinal plants.
 The one I recommend purchasing is Midwest Foraging: 115 Wild and Flavorful Edibles from Burdock to Wild Peach.
 There are also other books that are written for different locations around the US.
 It can be helpful in identifying plants so you know what to look for and can avoid dangerous plants.

 Know your season